 Recognised as one of the oldest temples in Hyderabad, The Balkampet Yellamma temple was constructed in the 15th century, which was later renovated in the 20th.
 Goddess Yellamma is an incarnation of Kali and the idol of the deity is present 10 feet below the ground.
 One of the most important occasions at the temple is the Yellamma Kalyanotsavam which is the celestial marriage of the goddess.
 The Bonalu Jathara also takes place here which is generally scheduled in between Golconda Bonalu Jathara and Ujjaini Mahankali Bonalu Jathara.

-Located in one of the most ironical places for a temple, the Bhagya Lakshmi temple in Charminar is arguably one of the most famous temples in the city.
+Located in one of the most ironical places for a temple, the Bhagya Lakshmi temple in Charminar is arguably one of the most famous temples in Hyderabad.
 People flock to the temple on any occasion related to Goddess Lakshmi.
 The temple is said to be erected in the late 1960s and it has been there ever since.
 The Judicial bodies have ruled it as an illegal construction and the High Court of Hyderabad has ordered that the temple shall not undergo any expansion.

 Famous since the 90s, this temple in Dilsukhnagar is a routine visit for people who worship Lord Sai Baba.
 People come here to see the Marathi Pooja and Aarti every day in the morning and evening.
 The place generally finds a lot of crowd on Thursdays, as the day is considered to be special for worshipping Sai Baba.